fj99/My-Projects/README.md

 ## [DataFarm](https://github.com/fj99/My-Projects/tree/main/DataFarm)

-- Developed using Angular FrameWork for the front end, and C# .Net Core FrameWork for the backend.
+- Utilized Angular for the front-end development and C# ASP.NET Core for the back-end architecture.

-- Developed a system that would automate process for finance like the end of month (EOM).
+- Implemented a comprehensive system that fully automates the End of Month (EOM) financial process, ensuring seamless integration and real-time data availability for enhanced accuracy and efficiency in financial reporting.

 ---